robrocker7/cmsplugin-bootstrap/README.rst

 cmsplugin-bootstrap
 ===============

-Plugins that provide Twitter Bootstrap styles to HTML elements
+Plugins that provide Twitter Bootstrap styles to HTML elements.
+This library uses the latest version of Twitter Bootstrap: http://twitter.github.com/bootstrap/

 Dependencies
 ------------